edHelper.com

 By Jane Runyon

 1 Africans were kidnapped from their homes.
 They were chained together and marched to the coast.
-When they reached the coast, they were put on ships.
-They had no time to say good-bye to their families.
+There, they were put on ships.
+They had no time to say goodbye to their families.
 They had no time to gather together their belongings.
 They were packed below decks of ships with very little room to move.
 They were given little food on their long journey.
 Many died before reaching their new homes.

 2 These Africans were very unhappy to have been treated this way.
 Life in this new land was not easy.
 They were treated badly.
 They were beaten.
 They were made to work in fields.
 If they were lucky, they might be given a job in the main house.
 The work there was also hard.